redhat-italy/rht-summit2019-saga/readme.md

 ### Launch on OpenShift

-An already running OCP cluster is available at:<br>
+An already running ocp cluster is available at:<br>
 https://ocp.nodisk.space:8443/console/project/saga-playgrounds/overview

+These are the URLs of public microservices:

 Ticket service:<br>
 http://ticket-service-quarkus-saga-playgrounds.apps.nodisk.space